 - Amenities & Shopping – There are lots of amenities and shopping in the area – from small, family-owned businesses and restaurants, coffee shops, big box stores, to higher end clothing stores are throughout the region.
 There are museums, art galleries, and plenty of family friendly community events to enjoy.
 Yoga studios, spas, gyms and walking/running groups are just waiting for you to join them.

 - Peace and Quiet – A laid-back relaxed community is yours to be found in Ontario’s hidden treasure, Grey/Bruce.
 The most stressful part will be choosing where you want to live!
 Listen to the birds, watch the wildlife and fill your heart with peaceful thoughts.
 This is the place where you can breathe and find yourself.

 - Distance to the Major Cities – Less than a 3-hour drive to the Cities (Toronto, Hamilton, KW, Guelph) – I call this an advantage because the Cities are not too close, but not too far away!

 - The Winter Weather – The weather is unpredictable in the winter because of our proximity to Lake Huron and Georgian Bay, and snow can come in without much warning.
 Having myself recently moved to the area; I have found that the winters are not as bad as I had imagined.
 Make sure to get good snow tires on the vehicle and drive cautiously if the weather is bad.
 Better still, stay home and watch the snow fall with a warm fire and warm beverage.

 - Public Transportation – You will need to own a vehicle as there isn’t a lot of public transportation here.
 Owen Sound has public transportation, but most of the other towns do not.
-For those that do not drive, there are plenty of taxis in the area to get you where you need to go.
+For those that do not drive, there are taxis in the area to get you where you need to go.